MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/create-geospatial-visualizations.md

 # Tutorial: Create geospatial visualizations

-This tutorial is for those who want to leverage [Kusto Query Language (KQL)](../index.md) for geospatial clustering.
+This tutorial is for those who want to leverage [Kusto Query Language (KQL)](../index.md) for geospatial visualization.
 Geospatial clustering is a way to organize and analyze data based on geographical location.
 KQL offers multiple methods for performing [geospatial clustering](../geospatial-grid-systems.md), as well as tools for [geospatial visualizations](../geospatial-visualizations.md).

 In this tutorial, you'll learn how to: